CHANDA-AKHIL/Moneysutra/README.md

-# MoneyMitra 💰
+# MoneySutra 💰
-MoneyMitra is your personal multilingual financial companion, designed to help you manage your investments, track your portfolio, and make informed financial decisions.
-Whether you're a beginner or an experienced investor, MoneyMitra provides the tools and insights you need to grow your wealth.
+MoneySutra is your personal multilingual financial companion, designed to help you manage your investments, track your portfolio, and make informed financial decisions.
+Whether you're a beginner or an experienced investor, MoneySutra provides the tools and insights you need to grow your wealth.

 ## Features ✨
 - **Portfolio Tracking**: Monitor SIPs, MFs, Bonds, Stocks, FDs, and Insurance in real-time.